 Because of the evil and deadly nature of today's very aggressive "western-rite movement" we need to be extra careful in how we approach the western saints.
 Our veneration must be free from sentimentality, nationalism, pride, and intentions to evangelize.
 We should have a clear understanding of the Roman Catholic schism and the malignancy of ecumenism.
 Antichrist will definitely establish one world church before Christ's Second Coming, and we do not want to cooperate with that dirty work which is in progress right now.
 The western-rite movement of today abuses the holy memory of the western saints by using them as validation by association.
 But the truth is that none of our saints would recognize Orthodoxy in the circus that goes on in the western-rite churches of today.
 Checking around the internet I see that western-rite pushers are taking isolated quotes from Fr.
 Seraphim's prologue to Vita Patrum in order to push their agenda.
 [It is not just western-rite pushers who are doing this – Fr.
 Seraphim is being quoted out of context by many world-orthodox bloggers to sustain their illusion that their pseudo-Orthodoxy is valid.]

 Unfortunately, it is true, that some people will interpret our honoring the Western saints as a sign that we have some kind of kinship with the western-riters.
 We can't help what other people think.
 Ignore them.
 Focus on the saints.
 What we want is to meet, greet and deepen our relationship with all the heavenly inhabitants God has given us as intercessors.
 Our kinship is with the saints – not with the pseudo-Orthodox who see the differences between Orthodoxy and Roman Catholicism as mere technicalities.
 St. John Maximovitch loved all the saints, and he passed this love to his spiritual son, Fr.
 Seraphim.
-At that time in history it seems there was a "prejudice" of sorts against the Western saints that came about because Orthodox faithful did not want to be associated with the Roman Catholics.
+At that time in history it seems there was a "prejudice" of sorts against the Western saints that came about because Russian Orthodox faithful did not want to be associated with the Roman Catholic Church.

 St. John wants us to overcome this prejudice, but not to pendulum-swing into a compromise with the Romans or to associate ourselves with the pseudo-Orthodox western-riters, or to imagine we have some kind of a kinship with these groups.